-This popular and highly interactive seminar provides women at the assistant professor level with the knowledge and skills necessary to navigate the academic medicine enterprise as well as continue on the path to leadership.
+This popular and highly interactive three-day seminar provides women at the assistant professor level with the knowledge and skills necessary to navigate the academic medicine enterprise and continue along the path to leadership.

-This three and a half-day seminar is designed for women physicians and scientists holding medical school appointments and in the early stages of leadership positions within their discipline, department or institution.
-The seminar will present a foundation for modeling leadership behavior, assist in creating individual leadership goals, and provide an opportunity to receive mentorship on career-building skills, such as a personal statement and CV development.
-Participants will gain insights into the realities of building a career in academic medicine and science and will explore various paths to leadership within the academic health enterprise.
+The program is designed for women physicians and scientists holding medical school appointments and in the early stages of leadership positions within their discipline, department, or institution.
+The seminar will present a foundation for modeling leadership behavior, and participants will learn skills and strategies to assist them with creating individual leadership goals.
+Participants will gain insights into the realities of building a career in academic medicine and science, grow their professional network, and explore various paths to leadership.

-Throughout the seminar, areas of focus include: expanding self-awareness and leadership styles, improving communication and developing strategies for leading effective teams, navigating gender dynamics in the workplace, improving financial acumen and strategic planning, and more.
-The seminar also focuses on expanding a network of colleagues with the facilitation of peer discussion, large and small-group sessions, and the opportunity to reflect on how new skills and strategies can be applied upon the return to their institution.
-Additionally, there is an emphasis on establishing personal organizational skills and wellness practices to serve as a foundation for success as women advance to higher faculty ranks and leadership positions.
+Areas of focus include: expanding self-awareness and personal leadership styles, improving communication, navigating gender dynamics in the workplace, increasing financial acumen and strategic planning, negotiation strategies, and more.
+The seminar also focuses on expanding a network of colleagues with the facilitation of peer discussion, large- and small-group sessions, and the opportunity to reflect on how these new skills and strategies can be applied upon the return to their institution.
+Additionally, there is an emphasis on establishing personal leadership skills and practices to serve as a foundation for success as women advance to higher faculty ranks and leadership positions.

 Who Should Attend?

-The Early Career Seminar for Women Faculty is designed for women at the assistant professor level, with a minimum of 1 year in their faculty appointment at a U.S. or Canadian medical school, but generally but generally less than six years.
+The Early Career Seminar for Women Faculty is designed for women at the assistant professor level, with a minimum of two years’ experience (at the time of the seminar) but generally not more than eight years in their faculty appointment at a U.S. or Canadian medical school, an AAMC member institution.
 Instructors will be considered based upon experience.

 July 11-14, 2020